Power BI security white paper

 The user's tenant ID is used by the browser client to query the Power BI Global Service, which maintains a list of tenants and their Power BI back-end cluster locations.
 The Power BI Global Service determines which Power BI back-end service cluster contains the user's tenant, and returns the Power BI back-end cluster URL back down to the client.

-The assignment of an Azure geography for tenant data storage is done by mapping the country or region selected as part of the Azure AD tenant setup to the most suitable Azure geography where a Power BI deployment exists.
+The assignment of an Azure geography for tenant data storage is done by mapping the country or region selected as part of the Microsoft Entra tenant setup to the most suitable Azure geography where a Power BI deployment exists.
 Once this determination is made, all Power BI customer data will be stored in this selected Azure geography (also known as the home geo), except in cases where organizations utilize multi-geo deployments.

 Multiple geographies (multi-geo)